East African Crude Oil Pipeline: Construction

 In 2017, Museveni laid the foundation stone, and the press reported that construction had begun.

 In July 2022, the engineering, procurement and construction (EPC) contract was awarded to a joint venture comprising the Australian Worley Limited (formerly Worley Parsons Limited) and China Petroleum Pipeline Engineering.
 Construction was expected to begin in the first half of 2023 at an estimated cost of between US$3–4 billion with first oil expected in 2025.

 In August 2023 the Daily Monitor reported that construction would start in the first quarter of 2024 with Bollore Logistics of France being a sub-contractor, responsible for transport, storage, handling and construction management of construction hardware.

 In November 2023, The Independent Uganda reported that the first 100 km of pipe was ready for shipment from the factory in China to Tanzania.
 At that time construction was expected to start in Q1 2024 and conclude in Q4 2025.

+In April 2026, The Independent Uganda reported that all the pipes required for pipepeline construction had been delivered to sites in Uganda and Tanzania.
+The pipeline has three construction zones, one in Uganda and two in Tanzania.
+Construction Zone One stretches from Buliisa to Mutukula.
+Zone Two covers Mtukula to Singida and Zone Three runs from Singida to the port of Tanga in Tanzania.
+With first oil expected in H2 2026, oil will flow before the Uganda Oil Refinery is built.